marcoviero/simstack/README.md

 	Conditions are set in reverse order, so if, say, a galaxy obeys the conditions of both sf and agn, but agn = 3 and sf = 1, then it will be defined as agn.

-## Code Outputs
+## Code Output
-Objects!
-Tools to read and interpret those objects are under constant developement and improving all the time.
+The command-line simstack routine writes pickled objects to custom-named folders.
+Tools to read pickles and interpret the objects are under constant developement and improving all the time.
-[An iPython Notebook](https://github.com/marcoviero/simstack/tree/master/notebooks) is provided as an example of how to use the following functions:
+For the moment, [an iPython Notebook](https://github.com/marcoviero/simstack/tree/master/notebooks) is provided as an example of how to use the following functions:
 * from simstack import PickledStacksReader
 	* the workhorse.
 Uses the info stored in the configuration file (which is rewritten to the output directory) to read in the stacks, determines if they are bootstraps, and if they are then calculates the uncertainties.
 * from simstack import measure_cib